Compare

 Does TermFlow have its own agent like Warp?

 No — and that's the point.
 You run Claude Code, Codex, agy, Copilot CLI, Gemini, or anything else, with your own keys.
-We connect and coordinate them.
+We connect and coordinate them, and expose the terminal for them to drive.

 Is TermFlow open source?